Website & Online Security

 • Make sure to change the default username of apps, software, etc. For instance, often, the default name is “admin.”
 And hackers know this.

 • Also, use more than your first name or a simple name for your username.
 For example, Bob should not be used as it is too simple.
-Instead, use something like B27o83b!4, which is very secure.
+Instead, use something like B2o83b!4.
+This is very secure.

 • Another security tip is to change your usernames regularly.

-• Do not use the same password on your site, motorcycle company’s social media pages, or other online assets.
+• Do not use the same password on your site, company’s social media pages, or other online assets.
 Yes, it might be easier for you to remember the one password.
-But hackers can also breach your site and/or multiple online assets and accounts.
+However, hackers can also breach your site and multiple online assets and accounts.
 Doing anything other than this adds security risks.

 • Never opt to save passwords when logging in.
-It is noteworthy that people don’t need your device to steal your passwords; they can do it remotely.
+Notably, people don’t need your device to steal your passwords; they can do it remotely.

 Backup Emails & Phone Numbers

 If you can, add an alternative email address or phone number.
-This will give you other options to access your motorcycle site, social media pages, and online assets or accounts in case of a security issue.
+This will give you other options to access your online assets or accounts in case of a security issue.

 2-Factor Authentication (2FA)

 Always use 2-FA (also called multi-factor authentication (MFA)).
-It helps keep your motorcycle company’s online assets and website secure.
-Also, two-factor authentication should be used on every online asset and account that offers it.
+It helps keep your business’s online assets and website secure.
+Two-factor authentication should be used on every online asset and account.

 If you aren’t familiar with 2-factor authentication, it is a security step that takes more than just a password to log in.
-For instance, with a 2-FA setup, you might need to receive a text or email to finish logging in, adding another security layer.
+For instance, with a 2-FA setup, you might need to receive a text or email to finish logging in.
+And this adds another security layer.

 Online Recovery Codes